cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

   phone?: string;
 }
 ```
+Adding relations to the model, such as address and phone numbers would use `Address` and `Phone` interfaces.
+Both of them would have a `userId` field that would allow the lookup of an address and phone number for a particular user.
+For simplicity, we will focus on the `User` model here.

 Deno KV CRUD operations for a `User` will persist data that often comes from an HTML registration form filled out by a user.
 In our case, we'll manually create a user with a unique id:

 ```ts